Practice seminar: Design of safe Machines - Risk Assessment in practice

 This legal requirement to integrate safety into design processes is one of the most important success factors for the development of sufficiently safe machinery or plants!

 In this 1-day seminar you will learn how to implement these requirements as efficiently and pragmatically as possible in your daily design processes.

-Without legal details - Practice pure!
+Without legal details - pure practice!

-This seminar forms the first day of our 2-day practical seminar "Efficient CE-Marking and risk assessment of machines and plants".
+This seminar forms the first day of our 2-day practice seminar "Efficient CE-Marking and risk assessment of machines and plants".
 On the second day you will receive valuable background knowledge and learn how to efficiently implement the other points of the conformity assessment procedure according to the Machinery Directive (beyond risk assessment).